-Join Yeuda Ben-Atar for an in-depth discussion in this video Working with the mixer, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Working with the mixer, part of Learning Ableton Live 9.

 After recording our musical idea, arranging it into Arrangement view, adding…effects and changing parameters over time using automation envelopes, it's…time to mix our song and to make all the different elements in the song work together.…So, for that, we're going to create the new Live set, go into File > New Live…Set, and let's save it already.…Go into File > Save Live Set as, and I'm going to call it Mixing Project.…Now, let's go to the folder where we exported all the tracks, and I'm going to…import them into the Arrangement view.…